-This seemingly innocuous question leads to some interesting discoveries.
+This seemingly innocuous question derived from a (small) questionnaire on LinkedIn leads to some interesting takeaways.

-One, is that thirty-six people working in the business of innovation attempting to answer this question on an online forum gave some pretty flimsy answers.
+One, is that thirty-six people working in the innovation business attempting to answer this question on an online forum gave some pretty flimsy answers.

-Two, is that the majority of respondents voted to innovate in order to boost revenue.
+Two, is that most respondents voted to innovate to boost revenue.

-The question is a good one, as all questions beginning with why are.
+The question is good, as all questions begin with why are.
 First, my answer:

 We must innovate for humanity to become more adaptable to nature’s entropy, prolonging our life as a species on earth.

-My answer is directly attached to the highest-order normalization of nature’s knowable truth the human species is subjugated to, from which we can then break-down the clear objectives of human existence resulting in the goals and need to innovate.
+My answer is directly attached to the highest-order normalization of nature’s knowable truth: the human species is subjugated, from which we can then break down the precise objectives of human existence, resulting in the goals and need to innovate.

-The impact of the coronavirus, cancer, and global warming, just to name a few, should make that abundantly clear to us.
-We are not in control, nature controls us.
+The impact of the coronavirus, cancer, and global warming, to name a few, should make that abundantly clear to us.
+We are not in control.
+Nature controls us.
 So, my fellow earthlings, what objectives of innovation support nature?

-From the explosion of the Big Bang, our planet is one of the trillions of fragments from the explosion swirling and rotating through space.
-Just like fireworks where you see the sparks flying, diverging, and eventually slowly dimming as they fall back to earth.
+From the explosion of the Big Bang, our planet is one of the trillions of fragments from the flurry swirling and rotating through space.
+Just like fireworks, where you see the sparks flying, diverging, and eventually slowly dimming as they fall back to Earth.

-Our planet is behaving just like one of those fragments in slow motion, losing its luster in about 3.5 billons years.
+Our planet is behaving like one of those fragments in slow motion, losing its luster in about 3.5 billion years.
 This process of irreversible loss of energy is referred to as entropy.

-Climate-change is in essence a tautology, a descriptor used by people who know very little about the nature and context of our climate.
-A misapprehension that should not deter us from cleaning house, I hasten to add.
+Climate change is, in essence, a tautology, a descriptor used by people who know very little about the nature and context of our climate.
+I must add a misapprehension that should not deter us from cleaning the house.

-Simply put, the depletion of available energy – defined as entropy – must be compensated for with the improved efficiency and strengthening of human renewal.
-Meaning, evolutionary, humanity must get stronger and more resilient.
-Not quite what we are achieving today.
+Simply put, the depletion of available energy – entropy – must be compensated for with improved efficiency and strengthening of human renewal.
+Evolutionarily, humanity must get stronger and more resilient, which is not quite what we are achieving today.

-The role of innovation must be to improve the strength of human renewal, quite a different charter than to sell snake-oil of human wants, packaged as pump-and-dump valuations short on value sold to the public as the last in the chain of greater-fools, appallingly oblivious to the needs of human renewal.
+The role of innovation must be to improve the strength of human renewal, quite a different charter than to sell snake oil of human wants, packaged as pump-and-dump valuations short on value traded to the public as the last in the chain of greater-fools, appallingly oblivious to the needs of human renewal.